-- a) VISCOSITY: SAE J300 Engine Oil Viscosity Classification. - b) SPONSOR IN-HOUSE NUMBER: Space for the Test Sponsor to insert desired in- house code.
-Entry is optional. - c) Expected NOACK Volatility > 15: To be check by the Test Sponsor for Sequence IIIF tests only. - 5.
+- a) VISCOSITY: SAE J300 Engine Oil Viscosity Classification. - b) SPONSOR IN-HOUSE NUMBER: Space for the Test Sponsor to insert desired in-house code.
+Entry is optional. - 5.
 TEST: The engine test desired on the candidate. - 6.
-TEST LABORATORY: The name of the test laboratory.
+TEST LABORATORY: The name of the testlaboratory.